CESNET/eInfra-docs/docs.it4i/general/resource_allocation_and_job_execution.md

 # Resource Allocation and Job Execution

 To run a [job][1], computational resources for this particular job must be allocated.
-This is done via the PBS Pro job workload manager software, which distributes workloads across the supercomputer.
+This is done via the [PBS Pro][b] job workload manager software, which distributes workloads across the supercomputer.
 Extensive information about PBS Pro can be found in the [PBS Pro User's Guide][2].

 ## Resources Allocation Policy